EqualifyEverything/equalify/README.md

 # Welcome to Equalify!
-Equalify is the world's first open source WebOps platform.
+Equalify is the world's first Open Source WebOps platform.

 We aim to manage your server, accessibility, analytics, and CMS in one place.

 ## Why manage WebOps in one place?
-Your server health effects your accessibility, which effects your analytics.
+Server health affects your CMS, which affects accessibility that affects your analytics.

-Bringing data from all WebOps services means **richer reporting** and **smarter enforcement** of around your website policies.
+Bringing data from all WebOps services means **richer reporting** and **smarter enforcement** of your website policies.

 ## What's Equalify's altruistic purpose?
-Making a positive impact is the most important driving force behind Equalify.
+Making the world better is a driving force behind our work.

-In addition to being an open source project, Equalify is also designed to promote accessiblity (particulaly WCAG accessibility).
+Three key "biases" keep our work good:

-All Equalify features our features around WCAG accessibility.
+1. **Equalify is Open Source software.** Open Source software inspires others to build ever greater innovations.

-We believe the WCAG group is our best chance at creating an open internet.
-They are designing rules that give everyone access to all content on the intenet.
-These rules should be mandated into future code, UX, and internet infrustructure design.
+2. **Equalify loves accessibility.** Our product is designed around WCAG accessibility reporting and enforcement, so we can create a more equitable internet.

-Equalify will do all it can to promote WCAG accesssibility so that we can create a more open internet.
+3. **Equalify caps income.** Billionaires beware- Equalify's Open Source license caps any person's income, so no one person is getting rich from  Equalify.

-## How can you help?
+## You can help develop Equalify!
 1. Download the contents of the repo.
 2. Update `config.php` info.
 3. Upload/run on your server.